 Woolloomooloo, Harry’s and Garden Island

-Further on, they rode to Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
+Then they headed east through the city, to the inner eastern suburb of Woolloomoolloo.
+Woolloomooloo is known for Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
 It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
-It’s where this photo was taken.

 Kings Cross